WorkCover Queensland Wants To End My Compensation Claim

 WorkCover claim comes to an end

-In theory, WorkCover must continue to pay your weekly wages as well as your medical bills until you go back to work or until your injury becomes stable and stationary or until you reach the maximum payable compensation amount.
+In theory, WorkCover must continue to pay your weekly wages as well as your medical bills until you can either go back to work, your injury becomes stable and stationary or until you reach the maximum payable compensation amount.

 If your injuries are stable and stationary, then WorkCover can close your file.

 It is important to appreciate that just because an injury is stable and stationary does not mean that it has healed.
-It simply means that it will not become better nor will it become worse.
-It remains as is.
+It simply means in the foreseeable future it won’t get better or worse.

 Lump sum compensation offer

-If WorkCover’s doctor reports that you have suffered a degree of permanent impairment then before WorkCover closes its file, it will offer you a lump sum compensation payment.
+If WorkCover’s doctor reports that you have suffered a degree of permanent impairment then WorkCover will offer you a lump sum compensation payment.
 The amount of this compensation payment is worked out based on a formula.

 The problem is the lump sum compensation offer which WorkCover might offer you at the end of your WorkCover claim is insufficient to properly compensate you.